What is a sigmoidoscopy?

 - Blood or mucus in your stool

 - Low iron levels or low blood count

 A sigmoidoscopy is one type of test used to screen for colorectal cancer.
-Many health experts recommend both men and women at average risk follow a colorectal cancer screening schedule starting at age 50.
-But the American Cancer Society recommends starting at age 45.
+The American Cancer Society and the U.S. Preventive Services Task Force recommend colorectal cancer screening for people at average risk starting at age 45.
 Talk with your healthcare provider about a screening schedule that's best for you.
 Many choices are available to screen for colon cancer.